traceypooh/deriver-archive/ffmpeg-README.txt

 ################################################################################
-# ffmpeg, ffprobe, qt-faststart, x264, mplayer
+# ffmpeg, ffprobe, x264, mplayer
 #       compile directly an ffmpeg that can create x264 and WebM
-#       and by compiling directly, we can make qt-faststart, too!
 ################################################################################